Cancer and Blood Diseases

 - Monash Comprehensive Cancer Consortium – a research partnership between Monash and its affiliated research institutes.

-Myeloma Research Group (MRG) aims to advance therapeutic options for patients with Multiple Myeloma (MM), one of the most common and still incurable blood cancers.
+- Myeloma Research Group (MRG) - a partnership between Monash University and Alfred Health that aims to advance therapeutic options for patients with Multiple Myeloma (MM), one of the most common and still incurable blood cancers.
 The focus of the group is on the translation of pre-clinical studies of novel drug therapies and mechanisms of drug resistance into the design and implementation of clinical trials in MM.

-Haematology and Cancer Research Group, School of Clinical Sciences at Monash Health, integrates research with patient care and is connected to some of Australia’s largest haematological and paediatric leukaemia services.
+- Haematology and Cancer Research Group in Clinical Sciences at Monash Health integrates research with patient care and is connected to some of Australia’s largest haematological and paediatric leukaemia services.

 Critical Care, Trauma and Perioperative Medicine